christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 - "I’m not White.
 I’m Celto-Germanic".
 - "We are not the same".

-Then even atomize down to class.
+Then even introduce class and materialism as the final disruption.
 For example, the moral policing system depends on gatekeepers controlling the category of representation.
 If you shift the frame to class, they have no special standing.
-A university administrator or professor has zero authority to speak for working-class interests—they're the class enemy regardless of their ethnicity.
+A politician, university administrator or professor has zero authority to speak for working-class interests—they're the class enemy regardless of their ethnicity.

 **Conclusion**